Necrotizing fasciitis: Scoring system

 However, this scoring system is yet to be validated.
 A LRINEC score ≥6 is only able to detect 70% of NF cases, and a LRINEC score ≥8 has shown even poorer sensitivity.
 Moreover, these lab values may be falsely positive if any other inflammatory conditions are present.
 Therefore, this scoring system should be interpreted with caution.

 Treatment

 Necrotizing fasciitis is treated with surgical debridement (cutting away affected tissue).
 However, antibiotics should be started as soon as this condition is suspected.
-Appropriate antibiotic coverage may be changed based on tissue cultures.
+Appropriate antibiotic coverage may change based on tissue cultures.
 Additional support should be initiated for those with unstable vital signs and low urine output.

 Surgery

 Aggressive wound debridement should be performed as soon as the diagnosis is made.
 The affected area may need to be debrided several times, usually once every 12–36 hours.
 Large sections of tissue and muscle may need to be removed to prevent the infection from spreading.
 Amputation may be needed if the infection is too severe.

 En bloc debridement (EBd) is most commonly employed in treating NSTIs.
 This involves cutting away the skin overlying all diseased areas at the cost of increased scar formation and potential decreased quality of life post-operatively.
 More recently, skin-sparing debridement (SSd) has gained traction, as it resects the underlying tissue and sources of infection while preserving skin that is not overtly necrotic.
 However, more studies are needed to examine whether SSd actually accelerates the healing process after surgery.